vu-Jun/datascience/README.md

 **URL:** https://github.com/data-8/datascience

-**Number of lines of code and the tool used to count it:** 5.8KLOC counted by Lizard.py
+**Number of lines of code and the tool used to count it:** 5.8 KLOC counted by Lizard.py

 **Programming language:** Python

 ## Coverage measurement with existing tool

-<"Inform the name of the existing tool that was executed and how it was executed">

 I have used **Coverage.py**, which is an existing tool to measure coverage for python projects.